CodingCellist/codingcellist.github.io/content/en/post/intro-to-decidable-equality/index.md

 ### Plus ça change...

 Finally, let's put together the `isRepetition` function.
-Note that we could not have written this definition if we'd missed _any_ of the above steps...
+Note that we could not have written this definition if we'd missed _any_ of the steps above...

 ```idris
 public export